Skip to main content

 If there’s one thing to take away from Graza’s masterclass on teasing a new release, it’s creating a sense of mystery and incentivizing engagement with your upcoming promotions.
 Since you’ll be competing hard with other brands in the BFCM lead-up, you need to motivate your customers to stay engaged until your offers drop.

-You can do this by following Graza’s social media strategy—using fun Instagram or TikTok videos to make your audience guess what’s coming, then using email or SMS to reward the ones who do.
+You can do this by following Graza’s social media strategy: using fun Instagram or TikTok videos to make your audience guess what’s coming, then using email or SMS to reward the ones who do.
 This can work wonders for engagement, helping you spread your message with a little bit of help from the algorithm.

 But you can also build mystery with your owned marketing channels alone.
-Here, watch how intimate apparel brand LunaLae balances intrigue with transparency, revealing just enough to get their audience excited but leaving out key details to create a curiosity gap.
+Here, watch how intimate apparel brand Lunalae balances intrigue with transparency, revealing just enough to get their audience excited but leaving out key details to create a curiosity gap.
 Readers see the new set and gorgeous fabrics, but what exactly is “coming soon”?
 Guess they’ll have to stay tuned to find out.

 Image shows a teaser email from intimate apparel brand LunaLae, featuring a countdown clock across the top followed by a black and white photo of a model under the copy, “something new is coming.”
-The email goes on to reveal two new fabrics in color, and ends with a section of white copy on a black background that reads simply, “coming soon, 28.09.24, 10am aest.”
+The email goes on to reveal two new fabrics in color, and ends with a section of white copy on a black background that reads simply, “coming soon, 28.09.24, 10am est.”

 Source: Milled